Skip to main content

 Your about section is as valuable as your cover letter.
 This is where you present the surface of your career, capabilities, personality, and future ambitions.
 Treat this section as the steering wheel of your career.
 It should be evergreen and developed over time.
 I understand how challenging it can be to write about yourself, but creating a strong LinkedIn profile is crucial.

-Document your professional journey
+Document your career progression

 “Worked on the mobile banking app redesign project”